-A look at how to write novels, a blog and short stories, all while holding down a full-time day job.
-A target-driven approach may work for some people.
+How to write novels, a blog and short stories, while holding down a full-time day job.
+For writing a book, a target-driven approach may work for some people.

 People sometimes ask me: ‘when do you write?
 What are you working on now?’

 I write on weekends and free evenings.
 My goal is to do two hours of writing every day.
 It is an ambitious target, but I often meet it.
 I’m generous to myself on what counts as writing – eg this blog, research or meeting another author as well as physically putting pen to paper.
 This target-driven approach works for me.